Legal Information: New Jersey

-Custody is the legal responsibility for the care and control of your child (under 18).
-The court may give custody of your child to one or both parents.
-There are 2 types of custody: legal and physical.
+Custody is the legal responsibility for the care and control of your minor child under 18.
+There are two types of custody: legal and physical.

 Physical custody refers to who your child lives with on a day-to-day basis.
 It is the physical care and supervision of your child.1